CharithaBimsara/coworkingspacebooking/README.md

-# fusion-vue-tailwind-starter
+# SpaceBooking

-This template should help get you started developing with Vue 3 in Vite.
+A coworking space booking application developed with Vue 3 and Vite.

 ## Recommended IDE Setup